jbloewencolon/Predicting-Personality-and-Psychedelic-Experience/README.md

 To make our recommendations, we analyzed the [Drug Consumptions (UCI)](https://www.kaggle.com/datasets/obeykhadija/drug-consumptions-uci) from Kaggle.
 As stated on the original database:

+* 1885 respondents
+* 12 attributes per respondent
+    * Personality measurements which include: neuroticism (Nscore), extraversion (Escore), openness to experience (Oscore), agreeableness (Ascore), conscientiousness (Cscore), impulsivity (Impulsive), and sensation seeking (SS)
-"The Database contains records for 1885 respondents.
-For each respondent 12 attributes are known: Personality measurements which include NEO-FFI-R (neuroticism, extraversion, openness to experience, agreeableness, and conscientiousness), BIS-11 (impulsivity), and ImpSS (sensation seeking), level of education, age, gender, country of residence and ethnicity.
-All input attributes are originally categorical and are quantified.
-After quantification values of all input features can be considered as real-valued.
-In addition, participants were questioned concerning their use of 18 legal and illegal drugs (alcohol, amphetamines, amyl nitrite, benzodiazepine, cannabis, chocolate, cocaine, caffeine, crack, ecstasy, heroin, ketamine, legal highs, LSD, methadone, mushrooms, nicotine and volatile substance abuse and one fictitious drug (Semeron) which was introduced to identify over-claimers.
-For each drug they have to select one of the answers: never used the drug, used it over a decade ago, or in the last decade, year, month, week, or day."
+    * Demographics like: level of education, age, gender, country of residence and ethnicity.
+* 18 legal and illegal drugs: alcohol, amphetamines, amyl nitrite, benzodiazepine, cannabis, chocolate, cocaine, caffeine, crack, ecstasy, heroin, ketamine, legal highs, LSD, methadone, mushrooms, nicotine and volatile substance abuse and one fictitious drug (Semeron) which was introduced to identify over-claimers.
+    * "For each drug they have to select one of the answers: never used the drug, used it over a decade ago, or in the last decade, year, month, week, or day."

 ![violinplot.png](https://github.com/jbloewencolon/Phase-3---Open-to-Psychedelic-Experience/blob/main/Images/violen%20plot%201.png)

-The dataset has 1884 entries and 31 columns with a mix of floats and objects.
-The personality scores (6:12) is measured on a Likert-based scale ranging from 0 (“Strongly Disagree”) to 4 (“Strongly Agree”) and then rendered as a float.
+In technical terms, the dataset has 1884 rows and 31 columns with a mix of floats and objects.
+The personality scores (rows 6:12) are measured on a Likert-based scale ranging from 0 (“Strongly Disagree”) to 4 (“Strongly Agree”) and then rendered as a float.
 The demographics have various sub categories, and the drug values are measured by recency (if ever) the substance has been consumed; CL0 being never used, and CL6 being used in the last day.
 Since we were primarily focused on understanding psychedelic use based on personality scores, we used violin plots to get a sense of the connection.

 # Step 2: Data Preperation